PURE Community Governance

-By James Hogan, aka Adama, PURE Founder & Chairperson
+By James Hogan, aka Adama, PURE Founder & Board Member

 As discussed above (under the Legal Structure section), PURE has not yet evolved a legal structure in which its assets are owned by a legally incorporated non-profit.
 Because the community’s assets are still legally owned by me personally, supporting the PURE community requires a degree of trust that I have the enthusiasm, ability & integrity to effectively safeguard and develop this community.
 In that spirit, I’d like to tell you a bit about myself.